HesthaNeo/hq-core-switching/README.md

              <p>- E. Now we can access the command prompt of the Test-PC to test connectivity to various IPs.</p>
                  <img width="2559" height="1599" alt="Screenshot 2026-02-06 155717" src="https://github.com/user-attachments/assets/0526fd86-227b-4edd-9d50-9430cc1cfd70" />
              <p><em>- As you can see, we were able to successfuly ping our vlans on the network.</em></p>
-             <p>- F. Next we will test management access to the core switches to verify the test host cannot access the management plan of either core switch.</p>
+             <p>- F. Next we will test management access to the core switches to verify the test host cannot access the management plane of either core switch.</p>
                  <img width="871" height="277" alt="Screenshot 2026-02-06 162334" src="https://github.com/user-attachments/assets/e32db836-d61d-43f0-b523-1a1d9ba61bb5" />
+             <p><em>- As you can see, we are unable to remotely access the management plane of our network, due to the access control lists we configured earlier in the network configuration.
+Our access list is deny any other IP address that aren't explicitly stated in the configuration, showing that this was successful.</em></p>